 My wife and I moved to Luxembourg in 1981-82.
 My wife passed away in Dec.
 2023, and since then I have slowly realised that I don’t really know that well the modern-day Luxembourg.
-It for this reason that I have started to visit and re-visit many of the local institutions that in the past I took for granted.
+For this reason that I have started to visit and re-visit many of the local institutions that in the past I took for granted.

 This particular blog post simply collects interesting titbits about life in Luxembourg…